PowerShell/PowerShell/README.md

 We have a Gitter Room which you can join below
 [![Join the chat at https://gitter.im/PowerShell/PowerShell](https://badges.gitter.im/PowerShell/PowerShell.svg)](https://gitter.im/PowerShell/PowerShell?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-There is also the community driven PowerShell Slack Team where which you can sign up for at [Slack Signup]
+There is also the community driven PowerShell Slack Team which you can sign up for at [Slack Signup]

 [Slack Signup]: http://slack.poshcode.org
 Building the Repository